 This is important because when the sound waves aren’t controlled, they bounce all over the place, crashing into other waves as described above.
 We have an entirely separate guide on how the placement of your panels can affect their performance.

 Acoustic panels are very effective at managing sound waves for you.
 They eliminate that reflected, unwanted sound automatically.
 But there are a few details you have to get right to get the most out of acoustic panels.

 First, you have to get panels of sufficient thickness to trap all of the sounds.
 Note these two examples: the ATS Acoustic Panel (on Amazon) consists of panels that are 2 feet across, 4 feet high, and 2 inches deep.
-But another option, the ADW Acoustic Panels (also on Amazon) consists of several panels of varying size that are only 1 inch deep..
+But another option, the ADW Acoustic Panels (on Amazon) consists of several panels of varying sizes that are only 1 inch deep.

 Next, you’re going to need to get enough acoustic panels to make a difference.
-Unfortunately you don’t just need one, and you probably don’t just need three or four.
+Unfortunately, you don’t just need one, and you probably don’t just need three or four.
 We have a separate article on how many panels you need for different purposes, but the basics are:

 If you think about the sound waves leaving the speaker, it’s clear that they’ll be aimed at you–the listener–but the problem is on the other side of you: when the sounds from the speaker keep going and hit the wall, bouncing off.
 So, you’ll need to position acoustic panels in the spots where most of the sound is bouncing to get the best effects.

 This means that you’ll likely need a few panels on the wall behind your setup to capture sound from front-firing speakers.
 If you’ve added two channels of surround sound behind a viewing area, then those sounds will most likely need to be addressed with at least two acoustic panels at the front of the room, one for each speaker.
 And these can likely be placed near the corner on the sidewalls of the room.